 '''

-pragma No_Return (procedure_LOCAL_NAME);
+pragma No_Return (procedure_LOCAL_NAME {, procedure_LOCAL_NAME});

 '''

-procedure_local_NAME must refer to one or more procedure declarations in the current declarative part.
-A procedure to which this pragma is applied may not contain any explicit return statements, and also may not contain any implicit return statements from falling off the end of a statement sequence.
+Each procedure\LOCAL\NAME argument must refer to one or more procedure declarations in the current declarative part.
+A procedure to which this pragma is applied may not contain any explicit return statements.
+In addition, if the procedure contains any implicit returns from falling off the end of a statement sequence, then execution of that implicit return will cause Program\Error to be raised.

 One use of this pragma is to identify procedures whose only purpose is to raise an exception.
 Another use of this pragma is to suppress incorrect warnings about missing returns in functions, where the last statement of a function statement sequence is a call to such a procedure.